New Spring Fair menu from 3/19/21 ~ 6/6/21!

 Previous Menu Items

-The Kirby Cafe is only open during select seasons, and it seems they change up their menu every time.
-Here are some cool foods and drinks we saw during its summer 2019 opening.
+The Kirby Cafe seems they change up their menu every once in a while.
+Here are some cool foods and drinks we saw in the past!

 Getting a Reservation